rwndy/course-web-fullstack/schedule/week-7.md

-## Week 7: Final Team Product
+## Week 7: Your Own Final Team Product

+### Day 31

 - Product development
   - Heroku, Stripe, Twilio, Mandrill, Amazon S3, Algolia.
 We will teach you how to implement all these services to be more efficient at the launch of your new product.
 Save time, use the right tool for your specific need, don't learn everything that you will not use, that's our developer mindset
   - We will teach and connect you to help you build web products based on various starting blocks
   - Discover cloud services to support your product
   - Let's explore and research extra tools beyond odinary way

-### Day 31

-- Product development
 - OPTIONAL
   - Explore other programming languages
     - Python, Ruby, Java, Go, PHP
   - React Native
+    - vs Ionic, PhoneGap, Cordova
     - Basic
     - Navigation
     - Components
+    - Expo
-    - Ionic
+  - Electron

 ### Day 32

+- Product development
+- OPTIONAL
+  - Virtualization: VirtualBox
+  - Containerization: Docker
+  - Performance/Load/Stress Test (Deployment)
+  - Logging with RollbarJS (Deployment)

+### Day 33

+- Product development
+- OPTIONAL
+  - GraphQL
+  - Relay

+### Day 34

 - Product development
 - OPTIONAL